mzaini30/zaidhdev.github.io/README.md

 ## Projek Mendatang

 ### Kamus Sunda-Indonesia
-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/zaid-dev/zaid-dev.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+sedang dalam masa pengembangan

 ## Services

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having a question or a problem? you can send a email to [zaidharisah@yandex.com](zaidharisah@yandex.com) or [My Facebook Account](https://m.facebook.com/kurotaka.id) and i’ll help you sort it out.